-Dishes, glasses and silverware are not to be removed from the cafeteria.

-- Food is not to be removed from the cafeteria with the exception of a piece of fruit, box lunches and dinners provided for athletes, SIR students, etc. - Students are expected to bus their own trays, plates, glasses, etc. at the conclusion of their meal in the cafeteria.
-If students move chairs in the cafeteria, they are expected to move them back at the end of their meal. - In the event of a spill or dropped food, the responsible individual(s) is expected to clean up the spill. - Students must place coats and backpacks in bins or designated areas and on hooks provided in common areas before entering the cafeteria. - Students should not throw papers, cans, trash, and books on the floor and leave them.
-If students make a mess, they are expected to clean it up. - Students must only use their current school year ID to enter the cafeteria.
+- 1. Dishes, glasses, and silverware are not to be removed from the cafeteria. - 2.
+Food is not to be removed from the cafeteria, except for a piece of fruit, box lunches, and dinners provided for athletes, SIR students, etc. - 3.
+Students are asked to take only the amount of food they will be able to eat. - 4.
+Students are expected to bus their trays, plates, glasses, etc. after their meal in the cafeteria.
+These items should not be thrown in the trash.
+If students move chairs in the cafeteria, they are expected to move them back at the end of their meal. - 5.
+In the event of a spill or dropped food, the responsible individual(s) is expected to clean up the spill. - 6.
+Students must place coats and backpacks in bins or designated areas and on hooks provided in common areas before entering the cafeteria.
+Backpacks should not block entrances or walkways. - 7.
+Students should not throw papers, cans, trash, and books on the floor and leave them.
+If students make a mess, they are expected to clean it up. - 8.
+Students must only use their current school year ID to enter the cafeteria.
 Giving other students the use of their ID will result in disciplinary action.

-Personal items that are found lying in common areas will be picked up by Academy staff and may be retrieved from the Lost and Found in the Attendance Office.
+Personal items that are left unattended in common areas will be picked up by Academy staff and may be retrieved from the Lost and Found in the Attendance Office.

-IMSA facilities meet all life/safety requirements and can accommodate all visitors with disabilities.
-In accordance with the American with Disabilities Act, anyone needing accommodations or auxiliary aids in order to participate in school programs should contact the Principal's Office three days in advance of the event so appropriate accommodations can be made.
+The Academy's facilities meet all life and safety requirements and can accommodate all visitors with disabilities.
+Per the Americans with Disabilities Act, anyone needing accommodations or auxiliary aids to participate in school programs should contact the Principal's Office three days in advance of the event so appropriate accommodations can be made.